 The Grace MacInnis Visiting Scholars

-In honour of Grace MacInnis and her outstanding social and political service as a Member of Parliament for the New Democratic Party, the Institute for the Humanities at Simon Fraser University established a Grace MacInnis Visiting Scholar Program in 1993.
-The Visiting Scholar is invited to Simon Fraser University to meet with faculty and students.
+In honour of Grace MacInnis and her history of social and political service as a Member of Parliament for the New Democratic Party, a Grace MacInnis Visiting Scholar Program was initiated through the Institute for the Humanities at Simon Fraser University in 1993.
+The Visiting Scholars are invited to Simon Fraser University to give public talks, as well as meet with faculty and students.

 1995 | Joy Kogawa, a Member of the Order of Canada (1986), the Order of British Columbia (2006), and the Order of the Rising Sun (2010), is widely known for her “contribution to the understanding and preservation of Japanese Canadian history.”
 In recognition of her literary achievements, the intensity with which she has spoken out against injustice, and her active fight for official government redress in 1988, Joy Kogawa was made the Grace MacInnis Visiting Speaker at SFU in 1995.
 During her stay, Joy Kogawa responded to a panel discussion on her semi-autobiographical novel Obasan (1981), and also gave a public reading of her work.
 Since then, her publications include A Song of Lilith The Rain Ascends (2003), and Naomi’s Road (2005).
 Her literary contributions were honoured when she won the 2008 George Woodcock Lifetime Achievement Award.
 From 2012–13, she was the Writer-in-Residence at the University of Toronto.
 Currently, she is working on a memoir called Gently to Nagasaki.